GES

 Post-Kesavananda — Application and Expansion of Basic Structure

-After Kesavananda, the Basic Structure Doctrine was tested and expanded through multiple landmark cases.
+After Kesavananda, the Basic Structure Doctrine was tested and strengthened through a series of landmark cases.
 Indira Nehru Gandhi v.
-Raj Narain (1975): The 39th Amendment placed the PM's election beyond judicial challenge.
-The SC struck it down — free and fair elections are part of the basic structure.
-This was the first time an amendment was actually struck down using the doctrine.
-The 42nd Amendment (1976) attempted to override Kesavananda by inserting Art 368(4) — "No amendment shall be called in question in any court on any ground" — and Art 368(5) — "there shall be no limitation on the constituent power of Parliament."
+Raj Narain (1975): the 39th Amendment placed the PM's election beyond judicial challenge.
+The SC struck it down — free and fair elections are basic structure.
+This was the FIRST amendment actually struck down using the doctrine.
+Then came the 42nd Amendment (1976), Parliament's boldest attempt to override Kesavananda.
+It inserted Art 368(4) — "No amendment shall be called in question in any court" — and Art 368(5) — "there shall be no limitation on constituent power."
 Minerva Mills v.
-Union of India (1980): The SC struck down Art 368(4) and (5) inserted by the 42nd Amendment.
-Justice Bhagwati held that "limited amending power is itself a basic feature" — if Parliament could amend without limits, it would cease to be a constitutional body and become a sovereign constituent assembly.
-The balance between Fundamental Rights and Directive Principles was also declared a basic feature.
+Union of India (1980): the SC struck down both Art 368(4) and (5).
+The reasoning was elegant: "limited amending power is itself a basic feature."
+If Parliament could amend without limits, it would stop being a constitutional body and become a sovereign constituent assembly.
+The FR-DPSP balance was also declared basic structure.
 Waman Rao v.
-Union of India (1981): The SC held that all amendments made before 24 April 1973 (date of Kesavananda judgment) are valid and cannot be challenged on basic structure grounds.
-However, amendments made after that date can be tested against the basic structure.
-This established the "Waman Rao line" dividing pre- and post-Kesavananda amendments.
+Union of India (1981): the SC drew a temporal line.
+Amendments made BEFORE 24 April 1973 (the Kesavananda judgment date) are immune from basic structure challenge.
+Amendments AFTER that date can be tested.
+This "Waman Rao line" is frequently tested in exams.
 I.R.
 Coelho v.
-State of Tamil Nadu (2007): 9-judge bench held that laws placed in the Ninth Schedule after 24 April 1973 can be challenged if they violate the basic structure — including the essential features of Fundamental Rights.
-This closed the "Ninth Schedule loophole" that had been used since 1951 to immunize laws from judicial review.
+State of Tamil Nadu (2007): a 9-judge bench held that laws placed in the Ninth Schedule AFTER 24 April 1973 can be challenged if they violate basic structure — including the core of Fundamental Rights.
+This closed the "Ninth Schedule loophole" that had been used since 1951 to shield laws from judicial review.

 Important Constitutional Amendments — Phase 1 (1950s-1960s)